Power down before bed

 Not only does your brain react to electronic devices, but your body does as well.
 Writing a work email, playing a video game or watching an intense scene in a movie, can create stress, which sends your body into “flight or fight” mode and stress hormones are produced.
 No surprise that this physical response is not conducive to promote the calmness your body needs to feel before bed and adds to the amount of time it will take for you to finally fall asleep.

 Let there be sleep not light

 The blue light that every electronic device emits is another factor that keeps you from achieving your greatest sleep potential.
-The light causes a delay in the natural release of the sleep inducing hormone melatonin.
-Melatonin controls your sleep and awake cycles allowing you to fall asleep, stay asleep and then rise in the morning.
+The light causes a delay in the natural release of the sleep-inducing hormone melatonin.
+Melatonin controls your sleep and wake cycles allowing you to fall asleep, stay asleep and then rise in the morning.
 Delaying the production of melatonin will prolong the journey in reaching the ultimate destination – sleep.

 Unplug & sleep better

 Consistently throwing off your sleep times can cause what is referred to as “delayed sleep syndrome,” where your body physically can’t fall asleep naturally until a late or delayed bedtime.
 Don’t worry though – your sleeper’s not broken.
 It just needs to be re-calibrated.
 To readjust your natural sleep time, plug into these helpful tips:

 - Charging station – Create a charging station in another room to power your devices overnight and avoid keeping them on the bedside table.

 - Alarm clock – Buy a real alarm clock instead of using your phone.
 If you need to still keep your phone somewhere in your room, plug it in across the room, away from your bed.
 This can also help you to fully wake up in the morning and force you to get up out of bed to turn off the alarm.